-- HASSLE-FREE USE: Rockin' Green Dirty Diaper Laundry Detergent is perfect for parents who use cloth diapers for their...
+- Designed For Cloth Baby Diapers - Rockin' Green Baby Detergent Powder is perfect for parents who use cloth diapers for...

 Next up, we love a cruelty-free detergent with no dyes or smells to irritate our child’s bum.
 This Rockin’ Green detergent will do just that.
 They have formulated an amazing detergent that cleans well, gets rid of that ammonia smell, and doesn’t break the bank.